shashircciit/react-movie/README.md

 Heroku Link:https://shashi-react.herokuapp.com/

-a)Login:abc@gmail.com ||It should be an email. b)Password:asdasda . ||Anything
-c)Click on Login Button
-d)you will see this url
-https://shashi-react.herokuapp.com/dashboard
-or
-localhost:3000/dashboard
-e)Click on User Mnangement on sidebar f)You will see list of movies g)Click Book The  Movie h)Select Movie Time i)select Seat j)Click on Add Ticket k)You will see changes in cart l)if you want to change Movie Time or Seat please make the changes and click on Add Ticket Again. m)Now you can see the changes n)On right corner click on circle and you will get logout option
+a)Login:abc@gmail.com ||It should be an email. b)Password:asdasda  ||Anything c)Click on Login Button d)you will see this URL https://shashi-react.herokuapp.com/dashboard or localhost:3000/dashboard e)Click on User Management on a sidebar f)You will see the list of movies g)Click Book The  Movie h)Select Movie Time i)select Seat j)Click on Add Ticket k)You will see changes in a cart l)if you want to change Movie Time or Seat please make the changes and click on Add Ticket Again. m)Now you can see the changes n)On right corner click on a circle and you will get logout option